Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Applications of the Unified Framework

 \subsection{General Graphs}

 In this section, we prove \Cref{thm:general-fast} by giving a detailed implementation of \hyperlink{SPHigh}{$\ssa$} for general graphs, hereafter $\ssa_{\gen}$.
 Here we have $t = 2k-1$ for an integer parameter $k \ge 2$.
-We will use as a black-box the linear-time construction of sparse spanners in general unweighted graphs by Halperin and Zwick~\cite{HZ96}.
+We will use as a black box the linear-time construction of sparse spanners in general unweighted graphs by Halperin and Zwick~\cite{HZ96}.

 \begin{theorem}[Halperin-Zwick~\cite{HZ96}] Given an unweighted $n$-vertex graph $G$ with $m$ edges, a $(2k-1)$-spanner of $G$ with $O(n^{1+\frac{1}{k}})$ edges can be constructed deterministically in $O(m + n)$ time, for any $k \ge 2$. \end{theorem}